-Here are some of the common misconceptions people have about Australians and ‘Down Under’:
+Here are some of the common misconceptions and Australian stereotypes people have about the land ‘Down Under’:

 G’day mate, shrimp on the barby, fair dinkum, hard yakka, Sheila… I am Australian and I have never used any of these typical Aussie slang words, except for in jest.
 A few words that you might come across: